Syncfusion AI Assistant

-This section briefly explains about how to include ASP.NET Core Maps control in your ASP.NET Core application using Visual Studio.
+This section explains how to add the Syncfusion® ASP.NET Core Maps control to your application using Visual Studio.

 Prerequisites